MARTIMM/PuzzleTable/README.md

 # Puzzle table display

 ### Notice
-The program cannot be run yet because the Raku libraries, where this repository depends, on are not available.
+The program cannot be run yet because the Raku libraries, where this repository depends on, are not available.
 These libraries are still in development.
+For more info about that repo [please look here](https://github.com/MARTIMM/gnome-source-skim-tool).

 ## Purpose